sageify/shln/envy.md

 nv close

 # nothing to see
+nv open hello
 nv

-# reopen working domain
-nv open
+nv open default
 nv

 ```

 ## Domains

 Domains provide a way to store mutually exclusive environment contexts.
-In other words, only one context may be loaded in the domain at the one same time.
+Only one context may be loaded in the domain at the one same time.

 Domains are established by creating a context directory.